anonflux/bixe/docs/docs/intro.md

 BiXE is a fast and lightweight, framework agnostic, redux-like state management solution.

-It allows you to write your business logic once, and reuse it in any JavaScript or TypeScript application, regardless of whether it is a front-end application or a back-end application.
-It was written and designed by developers for developers; DX, performance, flexibility and visibility are the most important things.

-BiXE eliminates cruft, and alleviates common pain points associated with other well-known redux-like solutions.
+Write your business logic once.
+Reuse it anywhere/everywhere.
+Diagram it automagic.

-Some benefits:
+BiXE offers these benefits:
 1. Stores can be scoped/grouped easily, and actions can target a specific group/scope or all
 2. Testing is as easy as mocking 2 arguments and testing individual functions
 3. No side effects, just a clean call site